Monarch Butterfly Life Cycle Facts + Raising Monarchs Tips

 - Monarch females oviposit (lay eggs) only on milkweed plants

-- Butterfly Eggs can be found on milkweed leaves, stems, buds, flowers, and pods
+- Butterfly Eggs can be found on the underside of milkweed leaves, stems, buds, flowers, and pods

 - Cream-colored eggs are about the size of a small pin head (approx. 1mm in height and width)

-Monarch Butterfly EGG Fact: Monarch Females lay between 400-700 eggs during their life span.
+Monarch Butterfly EGG Fact: Female monarch butterflies lay between 400-700 eggs during their life span.

 Raise Monarch EGGS Tip: